heremaps/gluecodium/docs/lime_idl.md

 * **@Serializable**: marks a struct type as serializable.
 * **@Deprecated(**\[**Message** **=**\] **"**_DeprecationMessage_**"**__)__: marks an element as
 deprecated, takes a string literal value as a deprecation message.
+* **@Cached**: marks a property to be cached on platform side (i.e. read from C++ only once on first access and cached in Java/Swift/Dart afterwards).
+Currently only supported for read-only properties.
 * **@Java**: marks an element with Java-specific properties:
   * \[**Name** **=**\] **"**_ElementName_**"**: marks an element to have a distinct name in Java.
   This is the default property for this attribute.